 There are a number of reasons to choose Cheyenne colocation, including low energy costs, high-speed fiber, safety from natural disasters, reliable power, and a 6% sales tax exemption.
 Read each of the tabs below to see why Wyoming is a great environment for data centers.

 Green House Data not only met our technical requirements, but it also shares our core values.Wyoming Business Council

 Low Cost Per kWh

-Wyoming has some of the lowest energy prices in the United States.
-Compared to popular data center locations like California, New York, and Illinois, our headquarters pays 50% less for electricity.
+Wyoming has some of the lowest energy prices in the U.S. Compared to popular data center locations like California, New York, and Illinois, our headquarters pays 50% less for electricity.